 Outreach Missions of Manassas Presbyterian Church:

-The first Sunday of each month at MPC is Manna Sunday, when the Manna Cart is placed in the sanctuary and members and friends are encouraged to donate non-perishable food items for the Hunger Resource Center at SERVE.
+Every other Sunday, members and friends of MPC are encouraged to donate non-perishable food items for the Hunger Resource Center at SERVE.
+One these Sundays, from 12:30-1:30pm, our Mission team collects donations in the church parking lot for delivery to SERVE.
 The donation cart is in the narthex at all other times.
 Cleaning supplies, paper goods, and toiletries are also collected for the residents of the shelter.
-At Easter and Christmas, MPC members are able to make monetary donations to provide fresh fruits and vegetables for the clients of the Hunger Resource Center.

 Since 2014, Manassas Presbyterian Church has hosted meal-packing service events annually in partnership with Rise Against Hunger.
 We began with our first event packing 10,000 meals.
 Since then, with the help of friends from First Baptist Church and the community, MPC members have packed over 141,000 meals!
 You can support this mission at any time by making a donation to our Rise Against Hunger fund.
 MPC members can donate online via MPC's Online Giving options by selecting "Rise Against Hunger.”
 Join the movement to end hunger in our lifetime!